Henneghan A., Phillips, C., & Courtney, A. The ASCO Post, September 2016

 Biobehavioral Contributors to Cognition in Breast Cancer Survivors

 This study aimed to identify psychosocial and behavioral factors associated with inflammation that may contribute to cognitive thinking (memory, attention, and processing speed) problems following chemotherapy.
-The researchers wanted to enroll up to 50 volunteers from the Army of Women (AOW) from the greater Austin, Texas area.
-The Call to Action for this study was sent to AOW members on September 28, 2016.
-The researchers closed enrollment on May 5, 2017, after the AOW provided them with 82 volunteers who were interested in enrolling in the study.
+The researchers wanted to enroll up to 50 volunteers from the Love Research Army (LoveRA) from the greater Austin, Texas area.
+The Call to Action for this study was sent to LoveRA members on September 28, 2016.
+The researchers closed enrollment on May 5, 2017, after the LoveRA provided them with 82 volunteers who were interested in enrolling in the study.
 The research team published the findings from this study in The Breast.